For Women in Science Programme

 Each year, the For Women in Science Programme highlights scientific excellence and encourages talent through:

 - The L’Oréal-UNESCO For Women in Science Awards, given each year to five outstanding women scientists – one per continent – for the contributions of their research, the strength of their commitments and their impact on society.

 - The UNESCO-L’Oréal international Fellowships.
 Granted annually since 2000 to 15 promising young women scientists, doctorate or post-doctorate, they encourage international scientific cooperation and the developping of cross-cultural networks.

 - The L'Oréal National Fellowships with the support of the UNESCO National Commissions, which anchor the For Women in Science programmes in countries around the world, while respecting their particularities and specific needs.

-Since 1998, the L’Oréal-UNESCO Awards have recognised 64 laureates from 30 countries, exceptional women who have made great advances in scientific research.
+Since 1998, the L’Oréal-UNESCO Awards have recognised more than 64 laureates from 30 countries, exceptional women who have made great advances in scientific research.
 Two of them have gone on to receive the Nobel Prize.

-In its aim to promote and encourage women throughout their scientific careers, the For Women in Science partnership has also developed a global network of International, Regional and National Fellowship programs aimed at supporting young women who represent the future of science.
+In its aim to promote and encourage women throughout their scientific careers, the For Women in Science partnership has also developed a global network of International, Regional and National Fellowship programmes aimed at supporting young women who represent the future of science.
 To date, Fellowships have been granted to more than 1,200 women in 103 countries, permitting them to pursue their research in institutions at home or abroad.
 The programme has become a benchmark of scientific excellence on an international scale.